Skip to content

 Did you purchase the domain name from a domain registrar such as Go Daddy or 123reg?

-• Yes - great you own the domain and you will have login access to the domain registrar in order to administer your domain settings.
-You may wish to do this if you want point the domain name at a new website you have built.
+Yes – great you own the domain and you will have login access to the domain registrar to administer your domain settings.
+You may wish to do this if you want to point the domain name at a new website you have built.
 If you don’t have login access or have forgotten your login details it should be fairly straightforward to get in via the ‘forgotten password’ route or to contact the registrar’s support team to get in.
-If you have forgotten which domain registrar you are using you can simply do a whois look up on your domain and find out where it is.
+If you have forgotten which domain registrar you are using you can simply do a whois lookup on your domain and find out where it is.

-• No - the agency bought it and therefore technically the agency owns the domain.
+No – the agency bought it and therefore technically the agency owns the domain.
 But if you no longer have an arrangement with them, they won’t wish to retain the burden of paying for the domain, particularly when you no longer pay them for it!
 Action: set up an account at a domain registrar and request a domain transfer.
-All the web agency need to do is to agree to that request (electronically) and with a few days the domain is in your control.
+All the web agency needs to do is agree to that request (electronically) and within a few days, the domain is in your control.

 Did you purchase the website hosting?

-• Yes - great you own the website itself.
-If you don’t have login access to the hosting or have forgotten your login details it should be fairly straight forward to get in via the ‘forgotten password’ route or to contact the registrar’s support team to get in.
-Again, if you don't know where your website is hosted, a whois look up will reveal where the domain is registered which is often the same place as were the website resides.
-If the website isn't hosted where the domain is registered then, the by looking at the DNS settings for your domain, you will see where the domain points to.
+Yes – great you own the website itself.
+If you don’t have login access to the hosting or have forgotten your login details it should be fairly straightforward to get in via the ‘forgotten password’ route or to contact the registrar’s support team to get in.
+Again, if you don’t know where your website is hosted, a whois look-up will reveal where the domain is registered which is often the same place as where the website resides.
+If the website isn’t hosted where the domain is registered, then by looking at the DNS settings for your domain, you will see where the domain points to.

 Moving your website to new hosting

-1. Purchase new hosting (you'll definitely be the owner then!), ideally at the same place your website domain is registered.
+Purchase new hosting (you’ll definitely be the owner then!), ideally at the same place your website domain is registered.
 You need to ensure the hosting provider is able to support the CMS (Content Management System) on which your website is built and maintained.
-If the website is built in Wordpress, your new hosting provider will need to be able to support Wordpress.
+If the website is built in WordPress, your new hosting provider will need to be able to support WordPress.

-• Perform a full website backup and transfer the files to you.
+- Perform a full website backup and transfer the files to you.
 This backup should include the database and all the files (images et al) and folders.
-For platforms such as Wordpress, there plugins you can install (e.g. UpDraft) which will create a full backup for you which you can then go and restore on to a new system.
+For platforms such as WordPress, there are plugins you can install (e.g. UpDraft) which will create a full backup for you which you can then go and restore to a new system.

-• Generate and provide a full website sitemap.xml file.
-As a last resort the sitemap will provide you with you website’s urls you can recreate or create redirections from and preserve SEO.
+- Generate and provide a full website sitemap.xml file.
+As a last resort, the sitemap will provide you with your website’s urls you can recreate or create redirections from and preserve SEO.

-3. Install or Configure your new website CMS in your new hosting.
-Your hosting provider will often have a website setup 'wizard' which will install your CMS for you and base website.
+Install or configure your new website CMS in your new hosting.
+Your hosting provider will often have a website setup ‘wizard’ which will install your CMS for you and base website.

 You own the hosting but you don't have access to the Website’s CMS (Content Management System)